SS Arctic: Sinking

-On September 27, 1854, while en route to New York from Liverpool, the Arctic collided with Vesta, a much smaller fishing vessel, 50 miles off the coast of Newfoundland.
-There were roughly 400 persons on board Arctic – approximately 250 passengers and 150 crew.
+On September 27, 1854, while en route to New York from Liverpool, Arctic collided with Vesta, a much smaller fishing vessel, 50 miles off the coast of Newfoundland.
+There were roughly 400 people on board Arctic – about 250 passengers and 150 crew.
 Captain Luce's first thought was to give assistance to the stricken Vesta, which appeared in danger of sinking, but when he was told that his own ship was holed beneath the waterline, he decided to make for the nearest land.
 As attempts to plug the leaks failed, Arctic's hull steadily filled with sea water.
 The boiler fires were gradually extinguished and the engines slowed and stopped, still far from land.

-In accordance with the maritime regulations then in force, Arctic carried six lifeboats, the total capacity of which was around 180.
+In accordance with the maritime regulations then in force, Arctic carried six lifeboats, the total capacity of which was around 180.Shaw, pp. 112–113.
 Luce ordered these launched, but a breakdown in discipline among the crew meant that most places in the boats were taken by members of the crew or by the more able-bodied passengers; one of which was the French ambassador, the duc de Gramont who was observed jumping from the ship into one of the last lifeboats.
+Ship engineer Stewart Holland stayed at his post to fire a signal cannon on the sinking vessel; he did not survive.

 The rest were left with makeshift rafts, or were unable to leave the ship and went down with her when she sank, four hours after the collision.
 Captain Luce, himself, unlike his crew, went down with his ship, although he survived.
-Meanwhile, Vesta, which appeared to have sustained mortal damage, was saved from sinking by her watertight bulkheads, and was able to gain the harbour at St. Johns, Newfoundland.
+Meanwhile, Vesta, which appeared to have sustained mortal damage, was saved from sinking by her watertight bulkheads, and was able to gain the harbour at St. John's, Newfoundland.

 Two of the six lifeboats that left Arctic safely reached the Newfoundland shore, and another was picked by a passing steamer which also rescued a few survivors from improvised rafts.
 Among these was Captain Luce, who had regained the surface after initially going down with the ship.
 He was rescued after clinging to wreckage of the paddle-wheel box for two days.
 The other three boats disappeared without trace.